yuminghuang1995/RL3DPToolpathPlanner/README.md

 ![](teaser.png)

-This paper presents an efficient reinforcement learning (RL) based planner for computing optimized 3D printing toolpaths, which can work on graphs on large scales by constructing the state space on-the-fly.
+This paper presents a learning based planner for computing optimized 3D printing toolpaths on prescribed graphs, the challenges of which include the varying graph structures on different models and the large scale of nodes and edges on a graph.
 The planner can cover different 3D printing applications by defining their corresponding reward functions and state spaces.
 Toolpath generation problems in wire-frame printing, continuous fiber printing, and metallic printing are selected here to demonstrate generality.
 The resultant toolpaths have been applied in physical experiments to verify the performance of the planner.
 By this planner, wire-frame models with up to 4.2k struts can be successfully printed and up to 93.3% of sharp turns on continuous fiber toolpaths can be avoided.

 # Installation